History of Minneapolis: Threatened collapse of St. Anthony Falls

 The two cities were later pushed toward merger by a disaster that nearly wiped out the falls.
 The geological formation of the area consisted of a hard, thin layer of limestone overlaying a soft sandstone formation.
 As the sandstone eroded away, large blocks of limestone would fall off causing the falls to progress upstream.
 The expansion of milling and industry at the falls accelerated the process of erosion.
 If the fragile limestone cap ever eroded away completely, the falls would turn into a rapids that would no longer provide water power.

 The Eastman tunnel was a tailrace tunnel being excavated in the sandstone from below the falls, under Hennepin Island, under the limestone cap, to Nicollet Island.
-In October 4, 1869 a hole in the limestone cap over the tunnel broke through as the tunnel neared Nicollet Island.
+On October 4, 1869, a hole in the limestone cap over the tunnel broke through as the tunnel neared Nicollet Island.
 The torrent of water blasted Hennepin Island and threatened to destroy the falls.
 Attempts to plug the hole were partially successful.